thycotic/privman-docs/admin/tasks/server/fs-ds.md

 # Directory Services Tasks

-The directory services tasks in this components are all covering different type of directory services imports.
+The directory services tasks in this component are all covering different type of directory services imports.

 You find the tasks when you: